 3| Walk Around Stephenplatz

 After viewing St. Stephen’s Cathedral walk around the heart of Vienna – Stephenplatz.
-The main square in Vienna filled will numerous shops, restaurants, and cafes.
+The main square in Vienna is filled will numerous shops, restaurants, and cafes.
 Alleyways there are hidden treasures to explore and exquisite architecture.

 Stephenplatz is open all day to explore, except for the restaurants and it’s free to wander the square.